Patriots Practice Report: Dont’a Hightower Returns; Rex Burkhead Absent

 Mitchell appeared to suffer a knee injury when tight end James O’Shaughnessy fell on him during Saturday’s contest, but he remained in the game.

-Rivers reportedly is expected to miss the season after tearing his ACL in joint practices last week, but he has not yet been placed on injured reserve.
+Rivers reportedly is expected to miss the season after tearing his ACL in joint practices last week, but he hasn’t yet been placed on injured reserve.

 Unlike in training camp, reporters only were allowed to watch the first few minutes of preseason and regular-season practice, so it was unclear whether any other players, such as running back Mike Gillislee and tackle Nate Solder, were limited.

-Gillislee and Solder, who did not make the trip to West Virginia last week for joint practices with the Texans, both were present in full pads and participated in early positional drills.
+Gillislee and Solder, who didn’t make the trip to West Virginia last week for joint practices with the Texans, both were present in full pads and participated in early positional drills.

-NFL teams are not required to release injury reports until Week 1.
+NFL teams aren’t required to release injury reports until Week 1.

 Thumbnail photo via Dan Powers/USA TODAY Sports Images